mhoc/mongodb-atlas-ts/README.md

 ## Supported APIs

+- `.cloudBackups.list({ clusterName, projectId })`: list cloud backups for a cluster.
 - `.clusters.list({ projectId })`: list clusters in a project.
 - `.projects.list()`: list projects the api key has access to.

+## Testing

+You must provide `ATLAS_PUBLIC_KEY` and `ATLAS_PRIVATE_KEY` environment variables for testing to function properly.
+Only non-mutable query operations are ever tested, and even those may not run properly given everyone would have their Atlas environemnt configured differently.